Koha-Community/kohadocs/source/systempreferences.rst

 Description

-- If this preference is set to 'Show' then a link to the last patron account you consulted will appear in the right hand corner of the KOHA interface.
+- If this preference is set to 'Show' then a link to the last patron account you consulted will appear in the right hand corner of the Koha staff client.
   This link will be cleared when you log out.